GVNAR/Building-a-Simple-Movie-Data-Pipeline/README.md

 1️.
-Clone or Open the Project Make sure you have this folder structure: movie-pipeline/ ├── etl.py ├── schema.sql ├── queries.sql  └── README.md
+Clone or Open the Project Make sure you have this folder structure: movie-pipeline/
+├── etl.py
+├── schema.sql
+├── queries.sql
+├── requirements.txt
+└── README.md